 Expert Knowledge

-For many professionals, their expert knowledge is a source of pride and a cornerstone of their value to the organization.
+For many professionals, their expert knowledge is a source of pride and a cornerstone of their value to the organisation.
 When change renders this expertise less relevant or obsolete, it can lead to a significant loss of self-esteem and a questioning of one’s importance within the company.

 Disruption of Routine